-H-1B is a great non-immigration status that will nicely transition a foreign national's status from that of a non-immigrant to an immigrant (= permanent resident).
+H-1B is an ideal non-immigration status that would nicely transition a foreign national's status from that of a non-immigrant to an immigrant (permanent resident).
 But the permanent residency application process should begin no later than Year 4.5 of their 6-year H-1B period.
 That way, they can extend H-1B employment beyond their 6th year while permanent residency is pending.

 Emory files petitions for permanent residency in 3 categories:

 EB-1 Outstanding Professor or Researcher: This category is limited to those who have risen to the very top of their field.
-They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and attestations from other experts.
+They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and letters from other experts in the field.
 This category does not require a labor certification.

 EB-2 Special Handling for College and University Teachers: This category is specific to those who will be teaching courses at the college/university level.
-It requires a labor certification, but the recruitment requirements are less than those for a standard EB-2.
+It requires a labor certification, but there are fewer requirements than a standard EB-2.

-EB-2 Standard Filing: This category is for individuals who will not be teaching courses, and who do not qualify for the EB-1 category.
-It requires a labor certification process than is handled by an outside law firm, and the recruitment process is complex and time consuming.
-The department is responsible for paying the recruitment expenses as well.
+EB-2 Standard Filing: This category is for individuals who will not be teaching courses and who do not qualify for the EB-1 category.
+It requires a labor certification, and the recruitment process is complex and time-consuming.

-- Depending on the category that the scholar is qualified for (EB-1, EB-2, etc.), the permanent residency process can vary widely, as well as the cost (click here for fee schedule).
+- Depending on the category that the scholar is qualified for (EB-1, EB-2, etc.), the permanent residency process can vary widely, as well as the costs (click here for fee schedule).

 - After ISSS has received the request and it has been determined to be in accordance with Emory University policy for PR sponsorship, ISSS will contact a designated immigration law firm to set up a meeting (by conference call or in person) to start the process.